meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

 3. Else if name is in the first half
   4.1 Go to the middle of first half
   4.2 Go to step 2
-5. Else if name if in the second half
+5. Else if name is in the second half
   6.1 Go to the middle of second half
   6.2 Go to step 2
 7. Quit as name is not found